qsweber/lunch-buddies/README.md

 This is a CRON job that runs every 5 minutes and tries to read from the `groups_to_notify` queue.
 When a message is found, it does the following:

-- Send a slack private group message to the group of users that should meet
+- Send a private group message to the group of users that should meet
 - Randomly select one of the users to choose where to meet

 ### Other Development notes